Rhain-U/milestone-project-2/README.md

 ### 1.1 User Stories

 #### Client Goals

 - Ability to clearly understand the main aim of the game.
+- To be able to access this site on a range of different devices.
 - An easy-to-use game that is suitable children 6 and above as well as teenagers and adults.
 - Ability to clearly understand which mole to hit and know when it has been hit.

 #### Returning Client Goals

 - Bright and colourful display with a customised cursor.
 - Ability to restart the game.
 - Ability to provide feedback for further adaptations to the game.

 I have relied on these user stories to build the fundimentals of the game and keep on track of the end goals and to ensure that I have met all criteria.

 ## 2. Design

 ### 2.1 Imagery

 For the background I chose an avocado themed background which I got from (https://pixabay.com/).
 I chose this as it is very colourful and entising.

 for both the good mole and bad mole I used Microsoft AI Designer. (https://designer.microsoft.com/image-creator)